demisto/content-docs/docs/contributing/contributing.md

 Thanks for being interested in contributing to Cortex XSOAR.
 This document describes the Contribution process.
 If you are not sure whether you should read this, make sure you read the [Getting Started Guide](../concepts/getting-started-guide) first.

 Contributing allows you to make the content that you build on Cortex XSOAR available to every client through the  [Marketplace](/marketplace).
-Content can be either Partner or Community supported, [Free or Paid](../partners/premium-packs#pricing).
+Content can be either Partner or Community supported.

 All the free content (i.e. everything excluding Paid Content Packs) is open source and lives in the Cortex XSOAR [GitHub Repository](https://github.com/demisto/content), with a MIT license.